yarnjs/yarn-excerpt/README.md

-# yarn-excerpt
+# reptar-excerpt

-yarn plugin for creating a post excerpt
+reptar plugin for creating a post excerpt